fewlinesco/node-web-libraries/packages/web/README.md

 To be able to use those middleware, you can use `wrapMiddlewares` to create a handler with its associated middlewares:

+> ⚠️ Middlewares are set in the order of their execution, meaning that the first middleware you put in the array will be the closest to the Handler.
+> Said differently, if `middlewareX` did something that needed to be done before we could use `middlewareY`, the order should be `[middlewareX, middlewareY]`.

 ```typescript
 import { wrappMiddlewares } from "@fwl/web/dist/middlewares";